 Impact

-Open WebUI is a self-hosted artificial intelligence platform designed to operate entirely offline.
-Prior to version 0.9.6, the application exposes several direct Ollama proxy routes that accept a caller‑supplied url_idx path parameter.
-This parameter is used as a raw index into the admin‑configured OLLAMA_BASE_URLS list.
-Access control on these routes validates only whether the authenticated user may use the requested model, and never which backend the request is routed to.
-Consequently, any authenticated user can append an arbitrary url_idx to force their request onto an Ollama backend that they were never authorized to reach, including internal, higher‑privilege, or explicitly admin‑disabled backends.
-The flaw permits unauthorized selection of backend services, potentially exposing sensitive data or enabling further internal exploitation.
+Open WebUI is a self‑hosted artificial intelligence platform that runs offline.
+Before version 0.9.6, several direct, index‑addressed Ollama proxy routes accept a caller‑supplied url_idx path segment and use it as a raw index into the admin‑configured OLLAMA_BASE_URLS list.
+Access control on those routes validates only whether the user is allowed to use the requested model; it does not verify which backend the request ends up on.
+As a result, any authenticated user can append an arbitrary url_idx value to force their request onto an Ollama backend they were never authorized to reach, including internal, higher‑privilege, or explicitly admin‑disabled backends.
+This flaw allows the application to direct traffic to unauthorized backends, potentially exposing sensitive backend services or enabling further internal attacks.
+This is a CWE‑863 authorization bypass.

 Affected Systems

-Open WebUI is a self-hosted AI platform designed to operate entirely offline.
-Versions before 0.9.6 are impacted; the fix is implemented in version 0.9.6.
-No specific operational environments are listed beyond the general use case of the platform.
+Versions of Open WebUI prior to 0.9.6 are impacted.
+The vulnerability is fixed in version 0.9.6.
+No additional operational environments are specified beyond the general use case of the self‑hosted AI platform.

 Risk and Exploitability

 The CVSS score of 6.3 indicates a medium severity.
 No EPSS data is available, so the likelihood of exploitation cannot be quantified from the advisory alone.
-The issue is not listed in the CISA KEV catalog.
-Because the flaw permits any authenticated user to choose an arbitrary backend, the attack vector is internal.
-An attacker requires only authentication to the application, after which they can redirect traffic to unauthorized backends.
-While there is no public exploit available at the moment, the vulnerability could be leveraged to access sensitive backend services or facilitate subsequent internal attacks.
+The vulnerability is not listed in the CISA KEV catalog.
+The flaw permits any authenticated user to choose an arbitrary backend, and the attack vector is internal.
+Based on the description, it is inferred that the attack vector involves an authenticated user's request to the Open WebUI instance.
+An attacker who is able to authenticate to the application can redirect traffic to unauthorized backends.
+While there is no public exploit known at the moment, the vulnerability could be leveraged to access sensitive backend services or facilitate subsequent internal attacks.

 OpenCVE Enrichment